 The Atlas of Australia contains more than 67 million occurrence records for more than 100,000 species.
 These records come from museum specimens, biological collections, and data collected by community groups, research organisations, natural resource managers, etc. The ALA is founded on the principle of open access – collect data once, make it freely accessible and discoverable, use it many times.
+To find and filter species occurrence data in ALA, follow these steps:

 - Open your web browser